top of page

 ABOUT THE COMMITTEE

-The European Parliament has always played a pivotal leadership role in the determination of representative democracy at the EU level.
+The European Parliament plays a pivotal leadership role in the determination of representative democracy at the EU level.

 In an environment of multi-institutional competition, it has proved to be remarkably successful in influencing individual policies as well as co-shaping the agenda of system development.
 The EU Parliament holds legislative, budgetary, and supervisory powers, and covers a wide range of areas, such as economic and monetary affairs, immigration, energy, agriculture, fisheries, transport, the environment, and consumer protection.
 Parliament also partakes in matters of foreign policy and human rights.
 Parliment's in-depth political and legislative work is carried out by 20 standing committees.
 They examine legislative proposals, amend and vote on them and then submit their report to Parliament as a whole.